-The current student paramedics that were at the Open Day sealed the deal for me, and set my mind to being accepted at Surrey.
+The current student paramedics that were at the open day sealed the deal for me, and set my mind to being accepted at Surrey.
 The way they talked about the course, I just knew Surrey was where I wanted to go and study.
-The minute I stepped out of the car on the Austin Pierce plaza, I just got a good feeling about the university.

 I liked spending the first semester of the course working alongside the other healthcare disciplines.
 I love being out on placement and working alongside competent professionals who are keen to share their knowledge and push you to excel.

 The Simulation Suite is pretty incredible, and the shouting, breathing, vomiting and sweating mannequins are great for making simulation more realistic.
 I like that you can listen to their heart and lung sounds, and take their pulse from the pulse points you would be able to on an actual human.

 The academic staff are great because they teach us the gold standard of how things are supposed to be done, but then they also bring in the reality of the situation out in practice.
 In our line of work there is a lot of improvisation required, and they acknowledge that, and help us to think outside the box.

 My clinical placements

 As part of our course, we carry out clinical placements during all three years, at the ambulance stations, hospitals and prisons throughout Surrey.

 The work involves responding to patients at a very fraught time in their lives, when they are in need of our help.

 One of my highlights was going to a patient who was having a heart attack, which progressed into a cardiac arrest, we worked really hard to resuscitate him for a long time and took him to hospital.
 When we got there, I got to watch him having a stent put in his heart, and a week later we got a thank you letter from his family saying that he had survived.
 That’s teamwork at its best!